 Chamber Made offers a provocation for musicians, composers, sound artists, theatre directors and performance-makers who wish to explore beyond the borders of their artform and, through collaboration, to deepen and re-imagine the possibilities of their practice.
 In addition to creating new works, Chamber Made is dedicated to making an enduring contribution to the broader Australian performing arts landscape.
 We create a locale for engagement, research, collaboration and innovation in cross-artform practice.

-*NOTE: This project is a ‘Special Measure’ under Section 12 of the Equal Opportunity Act 2010 – meaning it can direct its focus towards women only.
-It is also open to artists who identify as non-binary in their gender identification.
+*NOTE: This project is a ‘Special Measure’ under Section 12 of the Equal Opportunity Act 2010 – meaning it can direct its focus towards a specific group.
+This event welcomes all cis and trans women, trans men and non-binary folk.

 Current staff and board members of Chamber Made are not eligible to apply.